lordFia/gossamer-link-LSML/README.md

-# Synaptic Mesh
+# Synaptic Mesh — Evolution OS for Small AIs

 A system where small AIs evolve through user interaction — no retraining, no servers, no communication (v1.x).

 ---

-# Synaptic Mesh — Evolution OS for Small AIs
 Author / Originator: Mesh Hideaki

 Synaptic Mesh is an Evolution OS, not an AI model.